Online Human Services Degrees with Financial Aid: Inside Look

 In

-When making ends meet is your top priority, finding a human services program with plenty of financial aid is paramount.
-To help you in your search, we found three quality programs with generous aid options.
-Whether you want an associate degree or a bachelor’s degree in human services, the three programs below will help you get started on a.
+If saving money is a priority, finding a human services program with financial aid is paramount.
+Below, we’ll list three quality programs with generous aid options.
+Whether you want an associate degree or a bachelor’s degree in human services, these programs can help you get started on the path to a new career.

-The top-ratedonline bachelor’s in human services program at Colorado State University Global prepares students for crisis intervention and case management in nonprofit and private sectors.
-This 120-credit, accelerated program costs $350 per credit.
+The online Bachelor’s in Human Services degree program at Colorado State University Global prepares students for crisis intervention and case management in non-profit and private sectors.
+This 120-credit accelerated program costs $375 per credit hour.

 Columbia College